By: Heather Keys

 11. Banff, Alberta, Canada

-Moving on, we’re going to Banff in Canada, where you can enjoy nature’s spa against a backdrop of stunning mountain scenery.
+Moving on, we’re going to Banff in Canada, where you can enjoy nature’s spa against a backdrop of mountain scenery.
 Here’s why Banff is worth your time:

 The warm waters at Banff Upper Hot Springs are believed to soothe your body, ease muscle tension, and improve circulation.
 Paired with the serenity of the Canadian Rockies, it’s an incredibly tranquil experience.
 Pair your visit to Banff with activities like hiking, wildlife watching, and scenic drives in the National Park!